Breach of Statutory Duty Lecture

 Breach of Duty

 It should be noted that in general the courts will place the burden on defendants to demonstrate that their behaviour has been reasonable.
-This is important, since many statutes dictate that employers implement safety protocol ‘as far as reasonable practicable’.
-This can be seen in Nimmo v Alexander Cowan and Sons Ltd. [1968] AC 107.
+This is important, since many statutes dictate that employers implement safety measures 'so far as reasonably practicable'.
+This can be seen in Nimmo v Alexander Cowan and Sons Ltd [1968] AC 107.
 The claimant was injured in an accident in a factory.
-It was asserted by the claimant that there had been a breach of s.29(1) the Factories Act 1967 which stated that the factory “shall, far as reasonably practicable, be made and kept safe for any person working there”.
-The courts ruled that the burden of proof for showing the premises were safe rested with the defendant, rather than the claimant having to show that the premises were unsafe (after all, the claimant had been just been injured!).
+It was asserted by the claimant that there had been a breach of s.29(1) of the Factories Act 1961, which stated that the factory "shall, so far as reasonably practicable, be made and kept safe for any person working there".
+The courts ruled that the burden of proof for showing the premises were safe rested with the defendant, rather than the claimant having to show that the premises were unsafe (after all, the claimant had just been injured!).
 As per the reasoning of Lord Wilberforce, since the employer was seeking to benefit from the exception to their general obligation to create a safe workplace, it was for them to argue the point.

 The case also demonstrates how the judiciary will examine the statute in order to work out where the relevant burden of proof lies - since the Act was aimed at ensuring factory owners acted properly, the burden was on the factory owner to argue that they had not breached the act.